 Review Procedures and Criteria

-Review internal policies and procedures regarding PBM requirements for ensuring PBM has appropriate number of pharmacies in applicable geographic areas to ensure network pharmacies provide appropriate access to consumers.
-Ensure PBM is compliant with state law and any requirements within its contracts with carriers and employer groups.
+Review internal policies and procedures regarding PBM requirements for ensuring the PBM has appropriate number of pharmacies in applicable geographic areas to ensure network pharmacies provide appropriate access to consumers.
+Ensure the PBM is compliant with state law and any requirements within its contracts with insurers and employer groups.

 Review the PBM’s internal policies and procedures to assess how the PBM creates, maintains and changes pharmacy networks.
-Ensure PBM has clear and concise requirements.
-PBM internal requirements should include but not be limited to:
+Ensure the PBM has clear and concise requirements.
+The PBM internal requirements should include but not be limited to:

 Requirements for pharmacy location.
-This should include requirements to address pharmacy shortage areas (or pharmacy desserts) and describe how the PBM utilizes out-of-network pharmacies when necessary.
+This should include requirements to address pharmacy shortage areas (or pharmacy deserts) and describe how the PBM utilizes out-of-network pharmacies when necessary.

 Requirements for how the PBM may update or change network requirements or network participation for a pharmacy.
 This should include procedures for the PBM to provide notice of changes to the pharmacies and its carrier/employer group clients.

 Requirements for pharmacy network reimbursement levels.
 Ensure these are applied consistently among all pharmacies in each network.

+Conditions under which a pharmacy may be terminated, including requirements on how the pharmacy is notified of the termination and payment for all unpaid claims at the time of the termination.

 Review contracts and manuals with pharmacies that describe all aspects of the pharmacy networks.
 Ensure information is provided in a manner that is clear, concise, and easily understandable.
 Areas to review include but are not limited to: